 Pattern library #

 A pattern library is a web page that contains interactive example implementations of styles and components.
-The pattern library is the single source of truth that Warhol analyzes to build its knowledge about your design system.
+The pattern library is the single source of truth for your team and also for Warhol.
+Warhol analyzes the pattern library's HTML and CSS to build up its knowledge about your design system.

-It is not to be confused with the term style guide, which may also refer to some PDF that defines abstract rules for design in words or images.
-In contrast, a pattern library in Warhol's world is always an interactive web page that uses HTML and CSS.
+What we call a pattern library is not to be confused with the term style guide.
+“Style guide” is a broad term that may include PDF documents that define abstract rules for design (and even non-design related things) in words or images.
+In contrast, a pattern library in Warhol's world is always an interactive web page that uses (or at least outputs) HTML and CSS.

 (Production) Web Page #

 The term production web page refers to any page that implements the styles and components that are defined in a pattern library.
-A production web page is where you use Warhol to find design errors.
-The page does not need to be “in production” in the traditional sense, it is just the part of your project that is not the pattern library.
-The distinction between pattern library and production web page is important, so be sure that you know what you are dealing with whenever you come across an error message or read documentation!
+A production web page is where you use Warhol's browser extension to find design errors.
+The page in question does not really need to be “in production”, it is just the part of your project that is not the pattern library - pattern library and production web page are the two sides of the same coin.
+The distinction between pattern library and production web page is important, so be sure that you know which of the two you are dealing with whenever you come across an error message or read documentation!

 A project is a specific production web page that you manage in the web app.
 A project links a pattern library to a URL for a production web page and provides a few configuration options that control how Warhol runs tests on pages that belong to the project.

-The theme consists of the colors, typography and icons defined in your pattern library.
-It constitutes basic style invariants that apply to all components and all non-components as well.
+The theme consists of the color palette, typography rules and icons defined in your pattern library.
+It constitutes basic design rules that apply to all elements in a production web page, components as well as non-components.
+If your pattern library was a country, the theme would be its constitution.

 Snapshots are data about components and component children that Warhol extracted from a pattern library.
 When Warhol checks your production web page for errors, the page is actually compared to the snapshots that were created from the pattern library.